Reviews You Can Rely On

 Interior liner is very grabby

-For six years running, the Coleman Brazos has reigned supreme as our favorite low-priced model.
-We are consistently impressed by this bag's ability to perform adequately against a long list of competitors despite its simple design and cheaper price tag.
-When it comes to warmth, the Brazos can hold its own against bags that cost far more.
-It's ideal for families looking for a first-time sleeping bag, price-conscious buyers, or just about anyone looking to save a buck.
+For six years running, the Coleman Brazos has earned the title of our favorite low-priced model.
+Despite its simple design and less expensive price point, we are consistently impressed by this bag's ability to perform adequately against a long list of competitors.
+When it comes to warmth, the Brazos can hold its own against bags that cost far more — though no contender could match the Alps Outdoorz Redwood in our warmth testing.
+It's ideal for families looking for a first-time sleeping bag, price-conscious shoppers, or practically anyone wanting to save a buck.

 While the Brazos is a great value purchase, it is a noticeable step down in comfort and quality compared to the premium models we tested.
 Broad-shouldered and tall campers, take note: this bag is quite narrow and short, so you'll probably want to look elsewhere.
 A good alternative suggestion is The North Face Wawona Bed 20.
 It's another great 20-degree bag that has a basic design, like the Brazos, but it's more spacious and of higher quality.
 But for the thrifty camper looking to spend just a few nights under the stars each year, there aren't a lot of reasons to spend more when you can get the Brazos at such a great price.